hashicorp/nomad/website/source/docs/enterprise/autopilot/index.html.md

 additional details on each of these capabilities.

-* **Automated Upgrades:** Advanced Autopilot enables an upgrade pattern that allows operators to deploy a complete cluster of new servers and then just wait for the upgrade to complete.
+* **Automated Upgrades:** Advanced Autopilot enables an upgrade pattern that allows operators to deploy a complete cluster of new servers and then simply wait for the upgrade to complete.
 As the new servers join the cluster, server introduction logic checks the version of each Nomad server.
 If the version is higher than the version on the current set of voters, it will avoid promoting